datatrail-jhu/00_intro/scripts/03_other_accounts_script.md

 Slack is a place where teams of people can easily communicate and work together on a project.
 As a data scientist, you are often working in a group on a project.
 Slack is a place where everyone working on that project can communicate.
 Slack is where communication throughout this course will happen.
 You will be able to ask questions, answer questions, and communicate with others on Slack about the things you are learning and the projects you are working on.

-To get a slack account, you will first type w w w dot slack dot com.
+To get a slack account, you will first type www.slack.com.
 On this webpage, type your Gmail address in the email address box, and click GET STARTED.

 XXXX